3 Must-visit Medici palaces in Florence

 free travel planner for travel around the world quiz

-5. Vasari Corridor in Florence
+5. Vasari Corridor Florence

-Vasari Corridor: Did you know the Medici had a secret passage that helped them to move freely and escape their enemies?
-Cosimo I de’ Medici ordered to build the Vasari Corridor in 1564.
-The corridor links the Pitti Palace, where the Grand Duke lived, with the Uffizi (offices) where he worked.
+Vasari Corridor links the Pitti Palace, where the Grand Duke lived, with the Uffizi (offices) where he worked.

 Did you know the Medici had a secret passage that helped them to move freely and escape their enemies?
-Cosimo I de’ Medici ordered to build it in 1564.
+Cosimo I ordered to build it in 1564.
 The corridor links the Pitti Palace, where the Grand Duke lived, with the Uffizi (offices) where he worked.

 It took only five months to build the Vasari Corridor.
 A kilometre-long above-ground walkway allowed the Grand Duke to move undisturbed between his home and the offices.
 The entrance to the Vasari Corridor is behind an unmarked door on the first floor of the Uffizi Gallery.